 We may incur significant non-cash charges related to impairment write-downs of our long-lived assets, including goodwill.
 We are required to perform periodic impairment reviews of our goodwill at least annually.
-The carrying value of goodwill on our balance sheet was \$6.4 million at December 31, 2018.
+The carrying value of goodwill on our balance sheet was \$6.4 million at December 31, 2019.
 To the extent these reviews conclude that the expected future cash flows generated from our business activities are not sufficient to recover the cost of our long-lived assets, we will be required to measure and record an impairment charge to write-down these assets to their realizable values.
-We completed our last review during the fourth quarter of 2018 and determined that goodwill was not impaired as of December 31, 2018.
+We completed our last review during the fourth quarter of 2019 and determined that goodwill was not impaired as of December 31, 2019.
 However, there can be no assurance that upon completion of subsequent reviews a material impairment charge will not be recorded.
 If future periodic reviews determine that our assets are impaired and a write-down is required, it will adversely impact or delay our profitability.

-Inventories, in part, include certain excipients that are sold to customers and included in products in development.
+Inventories, in part, include certain excipients that are sold to customers and included in product candidates in development.
 These inventories are capitalized based on management's judgment of probable sale prior to their expiration date which in turn is primarily based on management's internal estimates.
 The valuation of inventory requires us to estimate the value of inventory that may become expired prior to use.
 We may be required to expense previously capitalized inventory costs upon a change in our judgment, due to, among other potential factors, a denial or delay of approval of a product by the necessary regulatory bodies, changes in product development timelines, or other information that suggests that the inventory will not be saleable.
 In addition, these circumstances may cause us to record a liability related to minimum purchase agreements that we have in place for raw materials.
-For example, we recorded charges to cost of goods sold of approximately \$926,000, of which approximately \$426,000 related to the write-down of the cost basis of inventory and approximately \$500,000 related to the prepaid inventory for the minimum purchase commitment for an excipient in the year ended December 31, 2016 as a result of a change in the forecasted demand for the excipients after Pain Therapeutics received a Complete Response Letter from the FDA on its resubmission of the NDA for REMOXY ER.
-In addition, during the year ended December 31, 2017, we recorded charges to cost of goods sold of approximately \$2.0 million, of which approximately \$503,000 related to the write-down of the cost basis of inventory on hand, \$500,000 related to the prepaid inventory for the minimum purchase commitment for the excipient, and \$1.0 million related to the recognition of our remaining minimum purchase commitment for the same excipient after we announced that PERSIST, the Phase 3 clinical trial for POSIMIR, did not meet its primary efficacy endpoint.
+For example, during the year ended December 31, 2017, we recorded charges to cost of goods sold of approximately \$2.0 million, of which approximately \$503,000 related to the write-down of the cost basis of inventory on hand, \$500,000 related to the prepaid inventory for the minimum purchase commitment for the excipient, and \$1.0 million related to the recognition of our remaining minimum purchase commitment at that time for the same excipient after we announced that PERSIST, the Phase 3 clinical trial for POSIMIR, did not meet its primary efficacy endpoint.